exploring self-realization, sacred personhood, and full humanity

 The issue of slavery, so common in history among virtually all peoples, is what the dysfunctional ego will allow itself if granted sufficient power and control over any who get in its way.

 In 1787, a young Englishman, William Wilberforce, became aware of the atrocities of the African slave trade.
 So moved was he that, against all odds, against powerful political and economic interests, often working alone, he began to wage war on this barbarity.
 Very slowly, by inches, as prosecuting attorney for the truth, he would turn public opinion against the great inhumanism.
-Finally, after 46 years of crusade, during which he was constantly attacked, threatened, and vilified by the privileged "deep state," Parliament, reflecting the will of the people, set as law The Slavery Abolition Act of 1833 which abolished slavery throughout the British Empire.
+Finally, after decades of crusade, during which he was constantly attacked, threatened, and vilified by the privileged "deep state," Parliament, reflecting the will of the people, set as law The Slavery Abolition Act of 1833 which abolished slavery throughout the British Empire.
 See Wilberforce’s inspiring story in the motion picture, Amazing Grace.

 Editor’s note: A great-great grandson of the great, great man, Father Gerard Wilberforce, states, “I am often asked what would be the campaigns Wilberforce would be fighting if he were alive [today] … at the top of the list would be the issue of abortion.”